 Ignition was written by one of the scientists working on rocket propellants from the 1940s to the 1970s.
 Back when there was a Cold War on, meaning missiles of various varieties, and a Space Race on, meaning rockets of various varieties.
-The text stretched my high school chemistry to its breaking point, and then broke […]

 After consolidating through the North Atlantic hurricane season, Wolf Squadron moves on to capture Guantanamo Bay and liberate the Marines trapped there.
 Our heroes then mow through a few Caribbean islands in search of vaccine production materials, a quest which eventually leads them to an unlikely place.